VGligorijevic/deepNF/README.md

 ## Data

-Data (PPMI matrices for human and yeast STRING networks, as well as protein annotations) used for producing figures in the paper can be downloaded from:
+Data (PPMI matrices for human and yeast STRING networks as well as protein annotations) used for producing figures in the paper can be downloaded from:

 https://drive.google.com/drive/folders/1iDz_kj41YohUq5nukI0GcBAjXsyI7xEW?usp=sharing